-Sony A6500 versus Sony A77 II
+Sony A6500 vs A77 II

-The Sony Alpha A6500 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were announced, respectively, in October 2016 and May 2014.
+The Sony Alpha A6500 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were officially introduced, respectively, in October 2016 and May 2014.
 The A6500 is a mirrorless interchangeable lens camera, while the A77 II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

-Body comparison: Sony A6500 vs Sony A77 II
+Body comparison: Sony A6500 vs A77 II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is considerably larger (85 percent) than the Sony A6500.
 Moreover, the A77 II is substantially heavier (43 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.